tc-ca/webapp-quickstart/README.md

 Add `127.0.0.1	  webapp` to your hosts file

 Run `setup.sh` to generate the secrets.\
+_Note: run with `sudo` if on linux._\
 _Note: run `winpty bash` if using git bash before executing the script_

-To build all the images and start the stack: `docker-compose up --build`
+To build all the images and start the stack: `docker-compose up --build`\
+The `--build` is important because the setup script gathers some resources required to run.

 ## Other